 Analysis of bicycle traffic in Europe – Q1 2022

 To find out, we’ve gone back to our analysis of bicycle ridership since the beginning of the health crisis, to give the trends for the last three years.
-The analysis is done by comparing the 2022 bicycle ridership with the 2019 baseline year (pre-epidemic), analyzing weekday and weekend bicycle ridership separately.
+The analysis is done by comparing the 2022 bicycle ridership with the 2019 baseline year (pre-pandemic), analyzing weekday and weekend bicycle ridership separately.
 The data are analyzed using a representative sample of bicycle counters located in Europe.

 In order to obtain a more exhaustive vision, we have separated the analyses, observing on the one hand the urban sites and the daily cycling practice, and on the other hand the cycle tourism practice on different European EuroVelo cycle tourism routes.